hoyin258/MisterWok/README.md

 Our Client: I would like to take an order.
 Can I get have a Large General Tso Chicken, a Large Pork Fried Rice..,, bababa

 Our Staff: Oh, Thank you.
-It takes about 5 to ten minutes to make the food.
+It takes about five to ten minutes to make the food.

 Our Client: Great!